ryanjob42/polyhedral_notes/Inria AlphaZ/Installation Instructions.md

 select "--All Available Sites--".
 Check the checkboxes for all of the plugins in the list below, then click `Next`.

-Note: on Windows, there may be an issue with the "Alpha Language" site/package.
+Note: on Windows (WSL2), there may be an issue with the "Alpha Language" site/package.
-Skip those for now and reference the [Fixing targetmapping for Windows](#fixing-targetmapping-for-windows) subsection.
+Install what you're able to, then follow the section in the WSL2 instructions about it.
+Also, I found that the plugin "EMF - Eclipse Modeling Framework Xcore SDK" didn't seem to install the first time.
+This may be user error, but if you have trouble getting things to compile, double check that it's installed.

 Plugins to Install:
 - Alpha